Jason and the Argonauts (film): Plot

 She directs Jason to seek Phineus, who has been blinded and is tormented by Harpies for misusing Zeus's gift of prophecy.
 After the Argonauts capture and cage the Harpies, Phineus tells them how to reach Colchis, by sailing between the Clashing Rocks.
 He also gives Jason an amulet of the sea god Triton.
 The Argonauts see another ship trying to pass through the other way; it is crushed when the Clashing Rocks smash together.
 When the Argonauts try to row through, they appear to be doomed too.
 In despair, Jason throws Phineus's amulet into the water, whereupon Triton rises from the water and holds the rocks apart for the Argo to pass.
-The Argonauts rescue several survivors from the other ship, including Medea, the high priestess of Colchis.
+The Argonauts rescue several survivors from the other ship, including Medea, the high priestess of the goddess Hecate in Colchis.

 Finally nearing Colchis, Acastus challenges Jason's authority and fights him.
-Disarmed, Acastus jumps into the sea and disappears.
-Jason and his men accept an invitation from King Aeëtes to a feast.
+Disarmed, Acastus flees, jumping into the sea.
+After arriving at Colchis, Jason and his men accept an invitation from King Aeëtes to a feast.
 Unknown to them, Acastus has warned Aeëtes of Jason's quest.
-Aeëtes has the unwary Argonauts imprisoned, but Medea, having fallen in love with Jason, helps him and his men escape.
+Aeëtes has the unwary Argonauts imprisoned, but Medea, having fallen in love with Jason, helps them escape.